howerj/forth2c/readme.md

 porting a [Forth][] implementation to a new CPU, such as my [bit-serial CPU][] project.
 Using a small python script is much simpler than making a cross compiler or an assembler in C.
+* The generated functions could be mangled better, perhaps to have some kind of prefix like `forth_`.

 [author]: http://yosefk.com/
 [me]: howe.r.j.89@gmail.com